rileyboughner/dotfiles/README.md

 ## TODO!

 - [ ] Spring cleaning
+- [ ] Make Bitwarden Authentication a popup in hyprland window rules
 - [ ] Determine robust solution for syncing files between all computers (Ive tried syncthing and nextcloud but I dont really like them)
 - [ ] Create Fork of wallpaper repo so that I can include my own custom wallpapers
 - [ ] Complete script for automating the installation of the system on any device